Aran30/test2/README.md

 Build
 --------
-Execute the following command on your shell:
+Execute the following command on your shell:test

 ```shell
 ant all